How to become a Driving Instructor

 - Move off straight ahead or at an angle

 As well as the above you will need to show that you can drive independently.
-This will be roughly a ten-minute drive where you will either follow traffic signs, a series of directions before you set off or a combination of both.
+This will be presented through a (roughly) twenty-minute drive where you will be instructed to either follow traffic signs, or a series of directions from a Sat Nav.

-On occasion an examiners supervisor will be present at the test.
-They will not be looking at you or have any impact on your results.
-They are there to watch the examiners performance.
+On occasion an examiner’s supervisor will be present at the test.
+They will not be assessing you or have any impact on your results but are instead there to assess the examiners performance.

-The examiner will test this by role playing difference characters.
+The examiner will test this by observing a “live” lesson given by you.

-Once you have passed your exams you can apply for your ADI (Approved driving instructor) Badge.
+Once you have passed your exams you can apply for your ADI (Approved Driving Instructor) Badge from the DVSA.
 The cost of this is £300 and you will need to pay by debit or credit card.
 The online service for this is open 6am – 11:30pm.

-The following information is taken from the Gov website.
+The following requirements on the application are taken from the Gov website: